11ty/11ty-website/docs/pagination-nav.md

 ## Add Previous and Next Links

-Note that if the current page is the first or last in the set, this code will not output links.
+Note that if the current page (`page.url`) is the first or last in the set, we won’t output links.

 {% codetitle "Nunjucks", "Syntax" %}